raeganbest/visual-argument-2025spring/README.md

 My peers had predominantly positive responses to my full draft.
 A common theme among their suggestions was to find more ways to make certain elements pop.

 <img width="908" alt="mia's feedback" src="https://github.com/user-attachments/assets/d6423503-74a5-4498-9f30-7b758a54b03e" />

-To incorporate Mia’s suggestion, I added a drop shadow to the elements in the woman’s hair on the right is a before view and on the left is after.
+To incorporate Mia’s suggestion, I added a drop shadow to the elements in the woman’s hair.
+On the right is a before view and on the left is after.

 <img width="410" alt="shadowing for peer review" src="https://github.com/user-attachments/assets/1c9ae7e2-f0a4-4a1d-82e5-33c2040184e7" />

 For Morgan’s suggestion, I played around with the lens blur for the woman’s shadow to make it look more realistic and better blended.
 The first picture is before and the second picture is after these changes.

 [Original](https://github.com/raeganbest/visual-argument-2025spring/blob/78550cf6701e508494333bf73e982d2a3aca42b0/visual-argument-project/visual-argument.jpeg)

 <img width="1436" alt="lens blur for peer review" src="https://github.com/user-attachments/assets/58a3c027-781d-4182-8a4c-aa2760cc0766" />

 Additionally she suggested making “The Perfect Woman” pop.
 Hannah also had a similar suggestion, so I added a shadow on “Perfect” to make it stand out more, along with making it the only word in the phrase to be in white.
 I also italicized the word.

 Before
 <img width="258" alt="words before review" src="https://github.com/user-attachments/assets/c763df77-ddf1-4f7e-b9cb-efa6580390a9" />

 After
 <img width="172" alt="text changes for peer review" src="https://github.com/user-attachments/assets/8f8b0eab-d62a-4127-ac9a-25990f1e4878" />

 ## Conclusions
 Overall, I am very happy with the way my piece turned out.
 Over the years I have had a little practice with Adobe Photoshop, but I am glad this assignment gave me the opportunity to properly play around with these types of applications.
+While GIMP is not the most advanced application, I was able to get used to it much easier than I was with Audacity.
+I would honestly love to do another visual argument to add to my final portfolio.